 South Country Health/Mayo Health Systems

 Rebecca Hoffman PLLC holds contracts with various EAP programs- check with your EAP directly for referral

 Date of Service Rate -

 Rebecca Hoffman PLLC offers a rate for those with high deductible plans or those who do not wish to use insurance, AND agree to pay on the date of the service.
-A list of the current date of service rates will be outlined in the fee disclosure upon request or provided in the Good Faith Estimate after scheduling.
+A list of the current date of service rates will be outlined in the fee disclosure upon request or provided in the Good Faith Estimate at scheduling.

-Any patient payments should be made via cash, money order, or with credit card including HSA.
+Any patient payments should be made via cash, or with credit card including HSA.
 Ask me about the online patient portal payment authorization option.
 (With approved arrangement in advance- a personal check from a local bank made payable to Rebecca Hoffman PLLC may be accepted)

 NO SURPRISES ACT-

 Federal Legislation rolling out 2022- You have the right to receive a “Good Faith Estimate” explaining how much your medical care/mental health services will cost if you do not have insurance.
 Under the law, health care providers need to give patients who don’t have insurance or who are not using in network insurance an estimate of the bill for medical items and services.
 Effective 2022, your rights are outlined as followed:

 ●To receive a Good Faith Estimate for the total expected cost of any non-emergency items or services that will will not be billed to in network insurance.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.
 For the purposes here, the only possible related costs will be the other fees or session fees outlined in my fee disclosure and estimates not billed to in network insurance.